- “Exercise in intense bursts at 80 to 95 percent of your max, interspersed with recovery pauses to allow your heart rate to return to normal.”

 - “Focus on saving your back by strengthening your core muscles and keeping good posture.
 Yoga and Pilates are helpful for both.”

-- “You will also need additional recovery time after a hard workout, so go easy — aim to exercise more frequently but with a moderate level of intensity.”
+- “You will also need additional recovery time after a hard workout and a dose of supplements (click over here for details about the latter), so go easy — aim to exercise more frequently but with a moderate level of intensity.”

 - “Ideally, get in a half-hour of cardio every day.”